-As part of the process, the county will prepare a supplemental environmental impact statement (SEIS) in compliance with the State Environmental Policy Act (SEPA).
-The review process will keep the public informed about environmental impacts anticipated under each of the proposed growth alternatives.
+The county will prepare a supplemental environmental impact statement (SEIS) in compliance with the State Environmental Policy Act (SEPA).
+The SEIS will address the environmental impacts anticipated under each of the proposed growth alternatives.

 Environmental Impact Statement ~ Scoping Open Houses